 Non-compete agreements tend to be a subject of intense scrutiny if a case goes to court.
 As a general rule of thumb, non-compete agreements should not be used to as a way to limit the employee from employment or impact their earnings.

 Call Dossey & Jones, PLLC – (281) 410-2792!

 Non-compete agreements are enforceable under the law.
 The non-compete agreement may bind all employees who are privy to the information while working with the company.
 We understand the unique needs of a business and how important it is to ensure that nothing overturns the hard work you put into building your business.
 To discuss your options for drafting a non-compete agreement, please be sure to contact Dossey & Jones, PLLC when you are ready.

 Our business attorneys serve The Woodlands, Texas and all of Montgomery County.
-Schedule a case consultation today.
+Schedule a no obligation case consultation today.